vikipedia/python-trainings/online_course/source/module3/day1.rst

 DataFrame and Series
 --------------------

-Most important data typr from pandas to represent tabulat data is DataFrame.
+Most important data type from pandas to represent tabular data is DataFrame.
 DataFrame consists of columns.::

   >>> wallet.columns